mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

      width="40%">

-By changing around the figures (or combining multiple figures, text, other visual elements, etc.) you have full freedom over the visual styling of your web service.
-By changing around the update function you can pull data from sensors, shove in more interesting data, etc..
+By changing around the figures (or combining multiple figures, text, other visual elements, and so on) you have full freedom over the visual styling of your web service.
+By changing around the update function you can pull data from sensors, shove in more interesting data, and so on.
 This toy example is meant to provide the skeleton of a simple application; hopefully you can fill in details from your application.